 More than 40 years of experience

-For over 40 years, we have successfully been installing controlled water ejectors in building connection stations and for ventilation registers and heat distributors for water heating.
+For over 40 years, we have successfully been installing controlled water ejectors in building connection stations, for ventilation registers, in district heating, for heating distributors as well as for water heating.

 With this circuit, the primary supply temperature is always identical to the temperature that enters the heat exchanger.
 This inlet temperature does not depend on the load, but rather is specified by the company operating the primary network.
 This means that in partial load operation there is an unnecessarily high inlet temperature on the primary side of the heat exchanger.